akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 You can also add variables to a template by using a string like `“${env.<variableName>}"`.
 These property variables follow the file structure and syntax used when [creating a pipeline in the Property Manager CLI](https://github.com/akamai/cli-property-manager#create-and-set-up-a-new-pipeline).

-You’ll need to create a `variableDefinitions.json` file to define your variables and their default values.
+You need to create these files when using property variables:

+* a `variableDefinitions.json` file to define your variables and their default values.
-If working with multiple environments, you can also set up variables.json files to override these default values.
-Since the file name should always be `variables.json`, you’ll need to create a file for each environment and a separate folder to house it in.
+* one or more `variables.json` files to define settings specific to an environment. <br> The file name should always be `variables.json`.
+If using multiple environments, set up a directory for each environment to store this file in.

 ~> Property variables are separate from Terraform variables.
 Terraform variables work as expected in this data source.